UCL/TDMS/README.md

 ***
 ## Introduction

-TDMS (Time Domain Maxwell Solver) is a hybrid C++ and MATLAB for solving Maxwell's equations to simulate light propagation through a medium.
+TDMS, the Time Domain Maxwell Solver, is a hybrid C++ and MATLAB tool for solving Maxwell's equations to simulate light propagation through a medium.
 See the [pdf documentation](https://github.com/UCL/TDMS/blob/gh-doc/masterdoc.pdf) for further details.